Landslide Protection and Slope Protection With Gabion Retaining Wall

 The Gabion retaining walls act as a mass gravity structure providing stability to slopes against debris fall.
 The retaining walls provide support to the slopes by resisting lateral movement and pressure.
 Gabion retaining walls can be as high as 30 feet.

 Apart from being highly durable and flexible, the tensile strength is super advantageous.
 Not to forget the galvanized coating that makes it corrosion and rust-resistant, able to withstand extreme climates.
-Ease of transportation and assembly with low installation time and cost, malleability are other elements that make gabions the most appropriate retaining wall and slope stabilization structures.
+Ease of transportation and assembly with low installation time and cost, and malleability are other elements that make gabions the most appropriate retaining wall and slope stabilization structures.
 Appropriate water channelization and drainage ensure the longevity of the gabion walls, requiring little or no maintenance.

 You can rely on Ocean Geosynthetics for weld mesh gabions that are flexible, durable, and highly affordable.
-The double twisted hexagonal gabions come in various sizes as gabion baskets, mattresses, or decorative gabions.
+The double-twisted hexagonal gabions come in various sizes as gabion baskets, mattresses, or decorative gabions.
 Contact us for further details and to discuss your project requirements.

 What materials are used to make gabion baskets?